Sergio Morozov

 implementation.
 It is intended to display formatted logging events on device's or emulator's

 screen.
-All logging events are converted to strings and appended to the StringBuffer
+All logging events are converted to strings and appended to the StringBuffer.
+Developer can explore

 any logging event at any time.
 Key events are processed in separate thread